 Initial Institutional Approval Process (IIA) - How to Become Approved Program Sponsor

-California law provides the Commission on Teacher Credentialing with the authority to accredit institutions and approve all programs that lead to a credential to serve as an educator in California's public schools.
+California law provides the Commission on Teacher Credentialing with the authority to accredit institutions and approve all programs that lead to credentials authorizing educators to serve in California's public schools.
 Among other responsibilities, Education Code Section 44372(c) sets forth the Commission's responsibility to rule on the eligibility of an applicant for initial accreditation for the purpose of offering a program of educator preparation.

 As a result, the Commission on Teacher Credentialing requires that an institution seeking to offer new educator preparation program(s) must first be approved for initial accreditation as a new program sponsor and must do so by completing the Commission's Initial Institution Approval (IIA) process.
-The process includes five stages including: Stage I - Prerequisites, Stage II - Eligibility Requirements, Stage III - Alignment with All Applicable Standards and Preconditions, Stage IV - Provisional Approval and finally, Stage V - Full Approval.
-All stages must be successfully completed.
+The process includes five stages: Stage I - Prerequisites; Stage II - Eligibility Requirements; Stage III - Provisional Approval; Stage IV - Initial Program Approval; and Stage V - Provisional Site Visit and Full Approval.

-If an institution successfully completes Stages I through III and receives Provisional Approval at Stage IV, it will be required to adhere to all expectations and responsibilities of an approved program sponsor including but not limited to applicable program standards, reporting requirements, annual accreditation fees, credential recommendation and student record responsibilities, and all requirements of the seven year Accreditation cycle.
-After an institution completes 2-3 years on Provisional Approval and participates in a focused site visit, the Commission will determine if the institution is eligible for Full Approval.
+Institutions who receive Provisional Approval will be required to adhere to all expectations and responsibilities of an approved program sponsor including but not limited to applicable standards and preconditions, reporting requirements, credential recommendations, and student record responsibilities.
+After completing 2-4 years on Provisional Approval, an institution must participate in a Provisional Site Visit.
+The Commission will then determine if the institution is eligible for Full Approval.